Sara Jane Moore: Attempted assassination of Gerald Ford

 Moore had been evaluated by the Secret Service earlier in 1975, but agents decided that she posed no danger to the president.
-She had been picked up by police on an illegal-handgun charge the day before the Ford incident, but was released.
-The police confiscated her .44 caliber revolver and 113 rounds of ammunition.
+She had been arrested by police on an illegal-handgun charge the day before the Ford incident, but was released.
+The police confiscated her .44-caliber Charter Arms Bulldog revolver and 113 rounds of ammunition.

-Moore's assassination attempt took place in San Francisco on September 22, 1975, just 17 days after Lynette "Squeaky" Fromme's attempted assassination of Ford.
-She was standing in the crowd across the street from the St. Francis Hotel, and was about 40 ft away from Ford when she fired a single shot at him with a .38 caliber revolver.
-She was using a gun she bought in haste that same morning and did not know the sights were 15 cm (6 inches) off the point-of-impact at that distance, and she narrowly missed.
+Moore's assassination attempt took place in San Francisco on September 22, 1975, 17 days after Lynette "Squeaky" Fromme's attempted assassination of Ford.
+She was standing in the crowd across the street from the St. Francis Hotel, and she was about 40 ft away from Ford when she fired a single shot at him with a .38 caliber revolver.
+She was using a gun that she had bought in haste that same morning; as a result, she did not know that the sights were 15 cm (6 inches) off the point of impact at that distance, causing her to narrowly miss.

-After realizing she had missed, Moore raised her arm again, and Oliver Sipple, a former Marine, dived toward her and grabbed her arm, possibly saving Ford's life.
+After realizing that she had missed, Moore raised her arm again, and Oliver Sipple, a former Marine, dived toward her and grabbed her arm, possibly saving Ford's life.
 Sipple said at the time: "I saw [her gun] pointed out there and I grabbed for it. [...]
 I lunged and grabbed the woman's arm and the gun went off."
-The bullet from the second shot ricocheted and hit John Ludwig, a 42-year-old taxi driver.
-Ludwig survived.
+The bullet from the second shot ricocheted and hit John Ludwig, a 42-year-old taxi driver, who survived.
 U.S. District Judge Samuel Conti, who sentenced Moore, voiced his opinion that Moore would have killed Ford had she had her own gun, and it was only "because her gun was faulty" that the president's life was spared.